shimlab/NanoSplicer/README.md

 # NanoSplicer
- A program for accurately identifying splice junctions using Nanopore data (both basecalls and squiggles).
+ A program for accurately identifying splice junctions using Oxford Nanopore sequencing data (both basecalls and squiggles).

 ## Keywords:
 Oxford Nanopore sequencing, Transcriptomics

 # Overview
-The program contains 3 modules and need to be run one by one to get the final result.
+The program contains 3 modules and needs to be run one by one to get the final result.
 Some example input files can be found at `example/` to run all of the module below.
 Example code is also available at `example/script.sh`.

 `JWR_checker.py`: Find junctions within reads (JWRs) from a spliced mapping result (BAM).